Trump greets thousands of supporters gathered in D.C. to falsely claim he won election

 A group of women huddled around their phone, looking at a video of Trump’s appearance near a Walt Whitman quote inscribed in the stone beneath them: “The President is there in the White House for you, it is not you who are here for him.”

-As his most ardent fans remained in Washington to fight for what many of them considered to be among the most important causes of their lifetimes, the president headed to Trump National in the Virginia suburbs for a round of golf.

-Then the appearance of counterprotesters sparked bursts of conflict.
+Then the appearance of counter-protesters sparked bursts of conflict.
 When a small group holding bright orange “Refuse Fascism” posters arrived at the corner of Freedom Plaza, they were almost immediately surrounded by Trump fans shouting “USA!
 USA!” into their faces.

 The women leading the tiny march fought their way up 14th Street, repeatedly breaking out of the crowd only to be engulfed again.
 They yelled into their megaphone, “Trump pack your s—.
 You’re illegitimate.”